betterscientificsoftware/bssw.io/CuratedContent/PSIPPublication.md

 # Lightweight Software Process Improvement using Productivity and Sustainability Improvement Planning (PSIP)

-Are you new to PSIPs?
+Are you new to PSIP?
 Are you interested in learning more about this software improvement process targetted for the scientific computing community?
 The paper titled *A Lightweight Software Process Improvement using Productivity and Sustainability Improvement Planning (PSIP)* is a good overview of this topic.

 Resource information | Details
 :--- | :---